Aesthetic Programming: A Handbook of Software Studies

 Instructive, imaginative and accessible, this is an introduction to programming like no other.
 Aesthetic Programming opens up the thinking in software in a vivid, critical and creative manner; it is a book full of procedural pleasures and witty algorithms that also poses a remarkable set of questions about contemporary digital life.Matthew Fuller, Professor of Cultural Studies, Goldsmiths, University of LondonSkilfully moving across the instructional, the pedagogic, and the critical, Aesthetic Programming makes an expansive contribution to computational thinking.
 Engaging with programming from a practice-based approach, this illuminating text demonstrates how critical aesthetics can transform programming.
 Recipe book, code library, poetic manual, convivial instructional, and primer to computing imaginaries all assemble into this compelling and indispensable addition to software studies.Jennifer Gabrys, Chair in Media, Culture and Environment, University of Cambridge

 Geoff Cox likes not to think of himself as an old white man from a parochial island but is clearly in denial.
-Thankfully other aspects of his identity are more ambiguous and fluid.
-Research interests lie broadly across the fields of software studies, contemporary art practice, cultural theory, and image politics, reflected in his academic position as Associate Professor and co-Director of the Centre for the Study of the Networked Image at London South Bank University, UK, and Adjunct Associate Professor, Aarhus University, DK.
+At least other aspects of his identity are thankfully more ambiguous and fluid.
+Research interests lie broadly across contemporary aesthetics, cultural theory, software studies, and image politics, reflected in his academic position as Associate Professor and co-Director of the Centre for the Study of the Networked Image at London South Bank University, UK, and as visiting academic at Aarhus University, Denmark.